ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 that do (e.g. {{?I-D.ietf-httpbis-priority}}.

-Given this variety, the specific behaviors of the prioritization framework are leftto the transport system implementation and/or the implementation of the underlying protocol stack.
+Given this variety, the specific behaviors of the prioritization framework are left to the transport system implementation and/or the implementation of the underlying protocol stack.
 Specifically, there is no strict ordering imposed on the interaction of the connection and message priority systems: whether a priority 0 message on a priority 1 connection in a group